Streamers (film): Release

+On June 27, 1983, Nick Mileti's International Distributors, Inc. acquired worldwide rights to Streamers for $3 million, following three months of negotiations.
+Despite Cinecom, with whom Altman had a three-picture deal, looking to acquire domestic rights, they ultimately went to United Artists Classics in September 1983.
+A week later, shortly before the film's premiere at Toronto, Manson International acquired "worldwide licensing rights" to the film.

 Streamers premiered at the Toronto International Film Festival on September 16, 1983.
 The film was later released onto DVD by Shout!
 Factory on January 19, 2010.

 Reception

 Roger Ebert gave the film four stars out of four, calling it "one of the most intense and intimate dramas I've ever seen on film," adding, "Watching this film is such a demanding experience that both times I've seen it, it has been too much for some viewers, and they've left.
 Those who stay, who survive the difficult passages of violence, will find at the end of the film a conclusion that is so poetic and moving it succeeds in placing the tragedy in perspective."
 Gene Siskel awarded three-and-a-half stars out of four and called it "a powerful piece of American theater made even more striking on screen," declaring that it also "represents the return of Altman the director, for here is a play one could hand to a dozen directors and you would not see a better, more personal work."
 Vincent Canby of The New York Times was less positive, writing that the film "goes partway toward realizing the full effect of a stage play as a film, then botches the job by the overabundant use of film techniques, which dismember what should be an ensemble performance."
 Sheila Benson of the Los Angeles Times called the film "a punishing place to be in, but a brilliant and thought-provoking movie experience."
 Jack Kroll of Newsweek wrote, "Altman sends his camera into the barracks like an invisible eavesdropper, appalled at what he sees but insisting on seeing it with punishing clarity.
 The nonstar cast is tremendous, especially Wright as the soldier who triggers a civil war within this troubled Army of a troubled society."